-After five years active duty service, Mitch Harris became the first Naval Academy graduate to pitch in the major leagues in almost 100 years.
-Mitch debuted with the St. Louis Cardinals in 2015, pitching in 26 games, earning a 2-1 record.
-He is currently on the disabled list but expects to return to the mound in 2017.
+Mitch Harris became the first Naval Academy graduate to pitch in the major leagues in almost 100 years.
+Following his five years of active duty service, Mitch played 26 games with the St. Louis Cardinals in 2015.

 After hitting .347 for the World Series champion St. Louis Cardinals in 1944, Stan “The Man” Musial enlisted in the Navy where he served in a ship launch unit, ferrying sailors from damaged ships to shore at Pearl Harbor.
 He received his discharge in March, 1946 and returned to the majors in time to lead the Cardinals to another World Series title and his second league MVP title, batting .365.